 We have incurred substantial losses since inception, due to investments in research and development, manufacturing, and, more recently, commercialization and medical affairs activities, and we expect to continue to incur substantial losses over the next several years.
-Historically, we have funded our business operations through various sources, including public and private securities offerings, debt facilities, strategic alliances, the use of committed equity financing facilities (CEFFs) and at-the-market equity programs, and capital equipment financings.
+Historically, we have funded our business operations through various sources, including public and private securities offerings, debt facilities, strategic alliances, committed equity financing facilities, at-the-market equity programs, and capital equipment financings.
+We expect to fund our business operations in the future primarily through all or a combination of strategic alliances, public equity offerings, including our ATM Program (see, "- At-the-Market Program (ATM Program)"), the potential exercise of outstanding warrants, and secured debt facilities.